I was looking around for a way of monitoring dmesg output in realtime.

-Some distros allow you to tail -f /var/log/dmesg however this stops being written in Ubuntu after boot, so that's not so useful.
+tail -f /var/log/dmesghowever this file stops being written in Ubuntu after boot, so that's not so useful.

 I then found the watch command, which executes a command every 2 seconds (configurable if you like).
 Just watching dmesg fills my terminal output from the start, which is less than useful, so I use tail to shrink it down a bit.
 The command:

-does exactly what I was after.
+watch "dmesg | tail -20"does exactly what I was after.

-4 comments:
+8 comments:

 I think you can create following script